upgraide/project-harbor/docs/harbor-guide.md

 ## 13. Troubleshooting & Runbooks

 ### 13.1 Translations Not Appearing

 1. Verify `bun inngest:dev` (or production worker) is running by checking Inngest logs.
 2. Confirm the event was emitted (`inngest events list --name opportunity/translate-description` locally).
 3. Check Sentry for translation errors (authentication issues, Gemini quota, etc.).
 4. Manually re-trigger by calling `inngest trigger opportunity/translate-description --json '{"opportunityId":"…","description":"…"}'`.
+5. If the job logs success but data is missing, open Prisma Studio and confirm `englishDescription` updated.
+Missing columns usually indicate the latest migration did not run.

 ### 13.2 Access Requests Not Notifying Admins

 1. Inspect the `access_request` table via Prisma Studio to confirm record creation.
 2. Tail server logs for Pusher errors (`sendAccessRequestNotification` catches and logs).
 3. Ensure `PUSHER_*` keys match the dashboard and the frontend subscribes to the correct cluster.
 4. Check browser console for blocked WebSocket connections (corporate firewalls).
+5. Use the Pusher dashboard (debug console) to confirm events reach the `notifications` channel; recurring 401s suggest stale credentials.

 ### 13.3 Prisma Migrations Failing

 1. Run `bunx prisma validate` to ensure schema syntax is correct.
 2. If a migration fails in production, use `prisma migrate resolve --applied <migration>` to sync state only after manual fixes.
 3. Avoid editing historical migration SQL; create a follow-up migration instead.
+4. Snapshot the database (`pg_dump`) before retrying destructive migrations so you can restore quickly.
+5. Diagnose schema drift with `bunx prisma migrate diff --from-schema-datamodel prisma/schema.prisma --to-url "$DATABASE_URL"` and include findings in the incident doc.

 ### 13.4 Authentication Failures

 1. Inspect Better Auth dashboards/logs for rate limits or secret mismatches.
 2. Ensure `BETTER_AUTH_URL` matches the deployed domain (needed for cookie scopes).
 3. If sessions randomly expire, check for reverse proxy domain mismatches causing cookie drops.
+4. Hit `/api/trpc/users.me` via `curl` plus auth cookies to confirm edge caches or CDNs are not stripping headers.
+5. Rotate `BETTER_AUTH_SECRET` as a last resort and recycle any long-lived Inngest workers so they pick up the new signing key.

 ### 13.5 File Upload Issues

 1. Confirm Uploadthing router exports match routes configured in `Providers`.
 2. Ensure the Uploadthing dashboard includes the local/dev domain as an allowed origin.
 3. Delete orphaned files by calling `trpc.users.deleteUploadedFile` or running a script that walks DB records vs. remote storage.
+4. If uploads stall, inspect the browser Network tab for CORS errors and add the missing origin in Uploadthing settings.
+5. For stuck deletions, log the result of `deleteFromUploadthing`; mismatched file keys are the most common culprit.

 ---